charlotte-wt/networking/README.md

 ## About
-Network Emulation is a project that aims to emulate behaviours in the Ethernet and network layer (IP), as shown in the diagram below.
+Network Emulation is a console app that aims to emulate behaviours in the Ethernet and network layer (IP), as shown in the diagram below.

 ![Diagram](./images/diagram.jpg)